 The purpose of the travel grant is to support the presentation of the applicant’s original research or creative effort and develop a network of colleagues at other universities.
 Preference will be given to students whose record of performance, application letter, and a nomination letter from their advisor all reflect how attending the conference will provide them future opportunities and reflect positively their department and campus.

 The research must be presented at a recognized organized conference or professional meeting.
-The presentation will usually be in the form of an oral or poster presentation, but can vary with field.
+The presentation will usually be in the form of an oral or poster presentation but can vary by field.
 Attending a meeting does not qualify for the travel grant.

 The purpose of this grant is to promote the advancement of diversity, equity and inclusion at UT Austin and across the nation.
 Through the support of graduate student activity in this vital area, this program will continue to grow campus capacity for inclusive excellence among faculty, students, staff, as well as the communities served by UT Austin locally, nationally, and globally.